NatashaLTaylor/Preoperative_fMRI_AscendingArousal/README.md

 All gene expression analysis relies upon data from the Human Allen Brain Atlas, https://human.brain-map.org/ <br>
 In addition, this analysis is reliant upon the installation of the [neuromaps toolbox](https://github.com/netneurolab/neuromaps) <br>
 All code relevant for this analysis is [here](/GeneExpression/)

+### fMRI Related Analysis
+All relevant code for fMRI analysis & additional regression of CSF fourth-ventricle mask from ascending arousal nuclei are in [fMRI_denoiseing](/fMRI/) .

 ### Figures
 All generated brain figures can be foud in [Figures](/Figures/) <br>